Climate Change

 Agricultural Production and Climate Change Mitigation

-Changes in agricultural production could result in reduced greenhouse gas emissions and removal of carbon dioxide from the atmosphere through carbon sequestration.
+There are many opportunities to decrease greenhouse gas emissions of croplands and pasture, including improving soil health, improving nitrogen fertilizer management, increasing the number of trees and other perennials on the landscape, and reducing methane emissions (NCA5, Ch.
+32, page 32-20).
 Farm operators can change production practices or land use to increase the carbon stored in soil or vegetation.
 Other changes in production practices and land use can result in reduced emissions of methane and nitrous oxide.
 In addition, agriculture can produce biofuels, which can substitute for fossil fuels and reduce greenhouse gas emissions across multiple sectors.
 These actions are considered forms of climate change mitigation.
 ERS publications that consider climate change mitigation include:

 - Cover Crop Trends, Programs, and Practices in the United States (EIB-222, February 2021).
 Depending upon the field, soil, climate, and weather, cover crops can result in a variety of on farm benefits: reduced soil erosion and compaction, improved water infiltration and storage within the soil profile, greater weed and pest suppression, and better nutrient cycling and soil stability to support machine operations.
 Cover crops can also provide public environmental benefits: less runoff of sediments and nutrients into waterways, reduced flooding in watersheds, and greater soil carbon sequestration.